 Mount Mary University's vision is to be recognized as a diverse learning community that works in partnership with local, national and global organizations to educate women to transform the world.

 All are welcome at Mount Mary University.
 Our teaching and learning environment fosters unity in a divided world.
 Core values of compassion, competence, community and commitment promote a holistic education that welcomes students from diverse backgrounds and emphasize the development of the whole person.

-The Diversity and Inclusion Council at Mount Mary University seeks to foster an academic community and campus climate that provides education to transform the world.
+The Diversity, Equity & Inclusion Council (DEI Council) at Mount Mary University seeks to foster an academic community and campus climate that provides education to transform the world.
 This takes place through embracing the values of MMU with an emphasis on open-mindedness, respect, cultural awareness and sensitivity, equity, and inclusion.

 The DEI Council is comprised of faculty members, administrative staff, support staff, and students.
 Council members are appointed by the President.